EMP02. Stakeholder Communications

 2.2.2.3.

-Where the communications plan is expanded to include the procurement process, this should be reflected within the sustainable procurement plan.
+Where the communications plan is expanded to include the procurement process, this should be reflected within the Environmental Management Plan (EMP01).

 2.2.2.4.